Caçoila de Frigideira

 Before you start

-In a large bowl or heavy-duty zip-top bag, mix the pork chunks with the wine, vinegar, orange juice, garlic, bay leaves, paprika, Sambal Oelek, allspice, cinnamon, salt, and pepper.
+In a large bowl or heavy-duty zip-top bag, combine the pork chunks, wine, vinegar, orange juice, smashed garlic, bay leaves, paprika, Sambal Oelek, allspice, cinnamon, salt, and pepper.
+Massage everything into the meat until it is stained a beautiful brick red, then seal and refrigerate for 12 to 24 hours.

 Ingredients